-Simply put, red and green in the table don’t mix.
+Simply put, ‘Personal information’ and ‘Sensitive informatino’ in the table don’t mix.
 This is how we guarantee your anonymity, by pseudonymising all our data streams.
-Your data is pseudonymised because there is only one person at Inuka, chosen by our Data Protection Officer, who can link the specific person to the transcript.
-We only connect red and green in extreme cases, and always with the purpose to help you.
+Your data is pseudonymised because there are only very few people at Inuka who can link the specific person to the transcript.
+We only connect Personal and Sensitive in extreme cases, inform you of this, and always with the purpose to help you.

 Why do we use your personal data?